Volcanoes National Park Rwanda (Parc National Des Volcans)

 Birds of Volcanoes National Park

-Handsome francolin, dusky crimson wing, grauer’s rush warblers, Rwenzori double collared sunbird, Rwenzori turacos, Rwenzori Batis, Archer’s ground robin, red faced woodland warblers.
+Handsome francolin, dusky crimson wing, grauer’s rush warblers, Rwenzori double collared sunbird, Rwenzori turacos, Rwenzori Batis, Archer’s ground robin, red-faced woodland warblers.

 Mountain Gorillas

-Mountain gorillas are a major reason why Volcanoes National Park is visited by thousands of tourists on Rwanda safari.
-These are large apes living only in the Afro-montane forests specifically in Rwanda, Uganda and D.R.
+Mountain gorillas are a major reason why Volcanoes National Park is visited by thousands of tourists on the Rwanda safari.
+These are large apes living only in the Afro-montane forests specifically in Rwanda, Uganda, and D.R.
 Congo.
 While in Rwanda, mountain gorillas can only be sighted in Volcanoes National Park Ruhengeri.

-To see Rwanda mountain gorillas, 13 gorilla families have been habituated and officially available for gorilla trekking.
+To see Rwanda mountain gorillas, 13 gorilla families have been habituated and are officially available for gorilla trekking.
 They include Titus, Amahoro, Agashya, Susa A, Karisimbi/Susa B, Sabyinyo, Hirwa, Kwitonda, Ugenda, Umubano, Bwenge and others.

 Dian Fossey tomb site

-Dian Fossey is remembered for her great conservation work particularly gorilla conservation and research in the Virunga volcanoes area.
+Dian Fossey is remembered for her great conservation work, particularly gorilla conservation and research in the Virunga volcanoes area.
 She settled at Volcanoes National Park conducting research for 18 years and fought strongly against poaching.

 Karisimbi Volcano.

-Mount Karisimbi is the highest of the 8 Virunga volcanoes, rising up to 4507m and in Africa, it ranks 11th highest.
+Mount Karisimbi is the highest of the 8 Virunga volcanoes, rising up to 4507m, and in Africa, it ranks 11th highest.
 This volcano is positioned on Albertine Rift and East African Rift Valley and it is amazing hiking to its submits.

 Mount Visoke/Bisoke